apache/solr-sandbox/CROSSDC.md

 Apache Solr CrossDC is a robust fail-over solution for Apache Solr, facilitating seamless replication of Solr updates across multiple data centers.
 Consisting of three integral components - the CrossDC Producer, the CrossDC Consumer, and Apache Kafka, it provides high availability and disaster recovery for your Solr clusters.

- * CrossDC Producer: An UpdateProcessor plugin for Solr, it intercepts updates in the primary data center and dispatches them to a distributed queue.
+ * CrossDC Producer: a suite of Solr components responsible for intercepting Solr requests in the source Solr instance, and then sending them to a distributed queue:
+   * `MirroringUpdateProcessor` plugin intercepts indexing updates,
+   * `MirroringCollectionsHandler` plugin intercepts collection admin requests,
+   * `MirroringConfigSetsHandler` plugin intercepts ConfigSet management requests.
- * CrossDC Consumer: An update request consumer application that pulls updates from the distributed queue and forwards them to a Solr cluster in the backup data center.
+ * CrossDC Consumer: a request consumer application that pulls mirrored requests from the distributed queue and forwards them to a Solr cluster in the backup data center.
  * Apache Kafka: A distributed queue system that links the Producer and Consumer.

 ## Setup Procedure